kaaedit/kaa/README.rst

 Kaa is a small and easy text editor for console environment.

 ..
 DANGER::
-   Kaa is still in the very early stage of development.
+   Kaa is still in the very early stage of the development.
 Don't use kaa for other purpose than evaluation.

 .. contents::